TinouS/designsPatterns/README.md

 * <strong>Factory Method</strong> : Define an interface for creating an object, but let the subclasses decide which class to instantiate.
 The Factory method lets a class defer instantiation to subclasses.

+* <strong>Builder</strong> : Separate the construction of a complex object from its representation so that the same construction process can create different representations.

 ## source:
 Design Patterns - Elements of reusable object-oriented Software.
 (Gang of Four)